amazon-ion/ion-schema/docs/spec.md

 For numeric and timestamp types, valid_values may optionally be defined as a range.
 When a timestamp range is specified, neither end of the range may have an unknown local offset.

+Note that `valid_values` only matches a single Ion value.
+A `document` is not an Ion value, but rather a stream of values, so a `document` is always invalid for the `valid_values` constraint.

 > ```
 > valid_values: [2, 3, 5, 7, 11, 13, 17, 19]